CT Scanning (Tomographic Imaging) Laboratory

-- CT Scanners use a x-ray source and pass x-rays through the object being scanned to a detector on the other side.
+- CT Scanners use an x-ray source and pass x-rays through the object being scanned to a detector on the other side.

 - We can obtain 1-D projections of X-Ray attenuation at different angles; When just one angle is scanned it is like a regular chest x-ray.

-- Numerical algorithms construct a 2-D cross section of the object from all the 1-D projections and allows you to see inside the object.
+- Numerical algorithms construct a 2-D cross-section of the object from all the 1-D projections and allow you to see inside the object.

 - We can derive porosity from the images.

 - PERM Inc. can scan full diameter cores (3″ to 4″+) in core tubes or coreholders.